Solid State Drive - Upgrade to SSD and the installation

 KISS - Keep It Simple Stxxxd very nice, compact and low power usage, low heat producing.

-Solid State Drive Upgrade installation; Did it make my computer faster?
+After Solid State Drive upgrade installation; Did it make my computer faster?

 So for an overall experience the computer is faster, opening a 65 Meg spread sheet before upgrade would take a couple of minutes, now three seconds!
 Yes it is faster.